 P4: Step out right around the corner then go up to the base of the obvious dual offwidths, past some delicate, unprotected 5.6+ slab moves. ~100 ft.
 This can be linked with the next pitch.

 P5: The bear hug pitch.
 Climb the very fun dual offwidth crack.
 From the top of the cracks, move up and right below a white wall into a corner and belay.
 5.7+, ~80 ft.

 P6: clip a bolt, then climb easy slab (5.5 or so) to the arete.
 Continue following the slabby arete with no pro, and belay at the 'Rabbit Ears,' two bouldery towers with rappel slings.
 Watch rope drag. ~165 ft.

 P7: Either rappel or downclimb into the gully, then climb up from the gully on easy crack systems to the summit blocks.
 5.5, ~80 ft.
 Watch your rope line here if you combine the downclimb with the cracks to the summit.
 I remember doing this as a short downclimb pitch, then a short pitch to the summit.

-From here, scramble up the couloir past the giant chockstone.
-Continue up about 50 feet until you can find a decent spot to traverse left across some ledges and through some trees on the face.
-I remember doing a short 20 foot rappel to get to the beginning of the 5.8 left-leaning crack.
+As an alternate start, scramble up the couloir past the giant chockstone and for another 50 feet, looking for a decent spot to traverse left across some ledges.
+Go across the ledges and through some trees on the face.
+A very short rappel gets one to the beginning of the 5.8 left-leaning crack.